 Apart from academics, research shows that time in nature: facilitates physical development, reduces violence and bullying, develops and interest in science and math in connection with nature, increases cooperation, boosts cognitive functioning, reduces stress, improves focus and attention, and builds stewardship skills for the environment.

 We are hoping that this entire space will inspire our kinesthetic learners to absorb more of the lesson.
 Kinesthetic learners need to move their bodies in order to learn.
-Sometimes, these learners are labeled as “fidgety” and their behavior is misinterpreted as distracted or bored; however, this movement is simply them trying to process the information in the most effective possible way.
 This outdoor classroom space allows them to learn through doing and equips teachers with another tool to aide in reaching their students.

 Living Lecture and Sensory Garden